PSPRS and CORP

 The top reason initial pension benefits are typically delayed is that PSPRS receives an incomplete benefit packet.
 Incomplete or inaccurate retirement packets will be returned to the local board for proper completion, which in many cases will cause a delay in benefit payments.
 It is important that local boards review benefit packets thoroughly to prevent delays.
 When reviewing packets, keep the following in mind:

-- Did you use the Retirement Checklist provided in the Retirement Manuals (with membership prior to or after 1/1/2012)?
+- Did you use the Retirement Checklist provided in the Local Board Retirement Manual?

 - Have all areas requiring signature or acknowledgement by initial been properly completed?